jaredpalmer/tsdx/templates/react/README.md

 ### Rollup

-TSDX uses [Rollup v1.x](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
+TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.

 ### TypeScript